AlexandraEL9/MS2-seize-the-day/README.md

   <img src="./docs/bugs-fixes/bugs-labels-2.png" alt="User Stories To-Do List Countdown" style="width: 45%;"/>
 </div>
 <br>

-- - *Reminder modals and the linter:* I had repeated issues with the reminder section when it came to getting the script.js through the linter.
+- *Reminder modals and the linter:* I had repeated issues with the reminder section when it came to getting the script.js through the linter.
 In the first iteraton of the code, the modal creation looked like this however, that kept returning that bootstrap was an 'undefined variable'<br>
 ![Reminder section](./docs/bugs-fixes/bugs-reminder-modal-1.png)<br>
 I tried lots of different things involving declaring bootstrap and jQuery on the linter.
-In the end, I simplified the code down and made it more akin to the Pomodoro modals, using bootstrap. <br>
+In the end, I simplified the code down and made it more akin to the Pomodoro modals, using bootstrap.<br>

 <div style="display: flex; justify-content: space-between;">
   <img src="./docs/bugs-fixes/bugs-reminder-modal-2.png" alt="Bugs Reminder modal 2" style="width: 45%;"/>
   <img src="./docs/bugs-fixes/bugs-reminder-modal-3.png" alt="Busg reminder modal 3" style="width: 45%;"/>